 How the Discharge Protection Works

-When a financial institution pays out a POD, joint, or agency account according to its terms, this statute shields the bank from liability.
-The bank does not have to investigate who actually owns the money or whether the account terms reflect the parties' true intentions.
+When a financial institution pays out a POD, joint, or agency bank account according to its terms, this statute shields the bank from liability.
+The bank does not have to investigate who actually owns the money.
+It does not need to determine whether the account terms reflect the account holder's true intentions.
 It just follows the designation on file.

 A payment made pursuant to this article in accordance with the type of account discharges the financial institution from all claims for these amounts, whether or not the payment is consistent with the beneficial ownership of the account as between parties or beneficiaries or their successors.

 A.R.S. § 14-6226(A)This protection exists for a practical reason.
-Banks process thousands of account transactions.
+Banks process thousands of transactions.
 Requiring them to investigate ownership disputes before every payout would grind the system to a halt.
-So the law puts the burden on the parties themselves to resolve beneficial ownership questions separately.
+The law puts the burden on the parties themselves to resolve beneficial ownership questions separately.

 The Written Notice Exception

 The protection is not absolute.
-If a party, personal representative, surviving spouse, heir, or devisee sends a written notice to the bank stating that payments should stop, the bank must honor that notice once it has had a reasonable opportunity to act on it.
+If a party, personal representative, surviving spouse, heir, or devisee sends a written notice to the bank, the bank must honor that notice.
+The notice must state that payments should stop.
+The bank must act on it once it has had a reasonable opportunity to do so.

 Protection under this section does not extend to payments made after a financial institution has received written notice from a party or from the deceased party's personal representative, surviving spouse or heir or devisee if this notice states that payments in accordance with the terms of the account, including one having an agency designation, should not be permitted.